 3. Ee Feng Gu Bee Farm

-Located within close proximity to Boh Tea and Rose Valley, located beside the main road with an old ferris wheel, you can’t miss that.
+Located within close proximity to Boh Tea and Rose Valley, located beside the main road with an old Ferris wheel, you can’t miss that.
 You can buy some local honey there.
 1kg of farmed honey for RM55, 625g of wild honey for RM110.
-Not much to look around except a few old bee sculptures laying sadly in the park since 1990s.
+Not much to look around except a few old bee sculptures laying sadly in the park since the 1980s.

 4. Brinchang night market